 Particular strengths are in arts and health, asian cultures, digital arts and contemporary ceramics and textile arts practice.
 MIRIAD’s research is often disseminated within large public events, exhibitions and displays that become a focus around which we generate creative and knowledge exchange activities.

-MIRIAD is made up of 12 Research Groups linked through the MIRIAD Management Group and academic departments in the School of Art and Hollings Faculty.
+MIRIAD is made up of 11 Research Groups linked through the MIRIAD Management Group and academic departments in the School of Art.

 The groups and centre provide resources to support project development, encourage trans-discipline dialogue and ensure a close relationship between teaching and research within the linked Departments.